jhuttner/use-gnu-screen/README.md

 Another handy trick is to remap Caps Lock to Control, which can be done in system preferences on your Mac.
 This makes the *C-a* gesture a lot faster.

-## How to use SSH Agent and GNU Screen
+## How to use SSH Agent with GNU Screen
 Read [Managing SSH Sockets in GNU Screen](http://techblog.appnexus.com/?p=78)